-- a) A ball-carrier may only have possession of the ball for 5 seconds.
-If he/she holds it longer, this results in a loss of possession.
+- he/she holds it longer, this results in a loss of possession.
 Note: This rule is waived if the player receives the ball on a breakaway with only the goalkeeper to beat. - b) The ball-carrier may not run past more than ONE player when advancing towards the net.
 This results in a loss of possession.
 Note: This does not apply to either lateral movement across the floor or within the dotted line.